5 Super Eco-Friendly Diapers (Disposable & Biodegradable)

 They’re also FSC-Certified and contain no oil-based plastic, chemicals, or toxins.

-Sister-In-Law Says: I’d been aware of ECO by Naty from my research but had never used or tested them for myself.
+Sister-In-Law Says: I’d been aware of ECO by Naty from my research, but had never used or tested them for myself.

 That was until James gave me some to use when we stayed over for Thanksgiving.

 I’ll leave the environmental pros and cons to James (he loves it!).
+But I can answer what I think most moms want to know.

 We Say: I prefer eco-friendly disposable diapers over cloth diapers (see The Final Word at the end of this article).